Application settings

 Fastpath

-Combined with device recognition, "Keep me logged in" can remove friction from the sign-in experience entirely for a single user account in a browser.
-Fastpath skips account selection and simply forwards a user to their profile when they return to their abandoned session.
+Combined with device recognition, "Keep me logged in" can remove friction from the sign-in experience entirely for a single customer account in a browser.
+Fastpath skips account selection and simply forwards a user to the brand portal.

 Fastpath is a result of the combination of these conditions:

-• The user has checked “Keep me logged in” at a previous sign-in
+• The customer has checked “Keep me logged in” at a previous sign-in.

-• The user is signing in from a trusted device which means
+• The customer is signing in from a trusted device, which means:

-• their device is within the device recognition lifetime set in Adaptive rules
+• Their device is within the device recognition lifetime set in the Adaptive rules.

-• The user's session is within the inactivity timeout (and the session max age if applied)
+• The customer's session is within the inactivity timeout (and the session max age, if applied).

-Customers can active Fastpath if they select “Keep me logged in” when
+Customers can activate Fastpath if they select “Keep me logged in” when:

 Inactivity timeout